What State & National Parks Are Open for RVers?

 Over 1.25 million acres of vast deserts, stunning canyons, and gorgeous bodies of water make up Glen Canyon National Recreation Area.
 Spanning from Arizona to Utah, the enormous reservoir was originally a jaw-dropping canyon along the Colorado River.
 The area now houses Lake Powell, the second-largest man-made lake in the United States.
 While the lake’s creation and the damming of the river sparked controversy in the ’40s and ’50s, there’s no denying the beautiful landscapes and geological features that exist in the area today.
 There are a handful of RV campsites available throughout the recreation area, both in Arizona and in Utah.
 Staying in the park gives you closer access to the endless backcountry adventure that exists in and around the lake.

-Glen Canyon is gradually reopening and increasing access on a park-by-park basis.
+Glen Canyon is gradually reopening and increasing access to state park RV camping and regular camping on a park-by-park basis.
 The Wahweap, Bullfrog, Halls Crossing, and Hite RV Park and Campgrounds are open, along with their laundry facilities, showers, and campground stores.
 However, the area’s visitor centers and all administrative office buildings remain closed.

 Badlands National Park